'There are only so many beds': COVID-19 surge hits hospitals

 “We’ve had it long enough to know it is helping people, even if they get sick with it,” she said.
 “You’re less likely to be put on a ventilator.
 You’re less likely to be hospitalized.”

 Marcelo reported from Boston.
-Associated Press reporters Kevin McGill in New Orleans, Frieda Frisaro in Miami and Heather Hollingsworth in Mission, Kansas, contributed to this story.
+Associated Press reporters Leah Willingham in Jackson, Mississippi; Kevin McGill and Melinda Deslatte in Louisiana; Adriana Gomez Licon and Frieda Frisaro in Miami; and Heather Hollingsworth in Mission, Kansas, contributed to this story.

 Credit: Marta Lavandier